ACE Community Engagements

 CURRENT ACE AREAS OF INTEREST

-- Decrease in First Floor Height Downtown Central Core – ACE is reviewing a proposal to lower the existing first floor height requirement from 15ft to 12ft in the BD1 zone (Main from 6th Ave to 3RD Ave and Fifth from Main to Maple, which says will allow the 3 stories within the existing 30 ft. height limit.
+- Decrease in First Floor Height Downtown Central Core – ACE has reviewed a proposal to lower the existing first floor height requirement from 15ft to 12ft in the BD1 zone (Main from 6th Ave to 3RD Ave and Fifth from Main to Maple, which says will allow the 3 stories within the existing 30 ft. height limit.

-- Transparency – ACE is evaluating what it believes is a growing “lack of transparency” in several areas of City Government (Council, Boards, Committees and Task Forces), the Port and the City website, and suggesting solutions to improve City transparency.
+- Transparency – ACE has concerns about growing “lack of transparency” in several areas of City Government (Council, Boards, Committees and Task Forces), the Port and the City website, and has recommended tangible ideas for improvements.

 - Parking – ACE ongoing concerns about the parking (or lack thereof) in the downtown and elsewhere, and what can be done to resolve the problems.

-ACE has been actively engaged in activities designed to preserve the small town character of Edmonds since it was formed in 2004.
+ACE has been actively engaged in activities designed to preserve the small town character of the City of Edmonds since ACE was formed in 2004.

 HERE ARE A FEW OF OUR PAST ACCOMPLISHMENTS AND COMMUNITY ENGAGEMENTS: